IBM/wm-usf-pwsh/.sandbox/wm-usf-pwsh-dev-02/README.md

 Note that the sandbox file is a template and cannot be run directly.
 Use the `startupSandbox.bat` to start the sandbox.

+Important note: currently, only onw sandbox at a time can be spun.
+The sandbox may be used to setup an installation directly at startup.
+The template to be used for test is specified with the environment variable `WMUSF_SBX_STARTUP_TEMPLATE` .
+If the variale is set, the startup code will attempt its instalation.
+If not, there will be no attempt at the installation of webMethods.

+Set the variable by copying `EXAMPLE.setStartupTemplate.bat` into `setStartupTemplate.bat` in the folder `.sandbox/wm-usf-pwsh-dev-02/inside` and editing the contents accordingly before starting the sandbox.

 ## Quick startup

 Just run / double-click on `startupSandbox.bat`